RotorWay

 The RotorWay Helicopter Manufacturing Company, formerly called RotorWay International, was a manufacturer of kit helicopters located in Chandler, Arizona, United States.
 The company was founded by B.J.
 Schramm in 1961 as RotorWay Aircraft.
 RotorWay International was bought February 14, 2007 by a small group of investors comprising the company's upper-level management – Grant Norwitz, CEO, Bill Adams, COO, and Judy Craven, CFO.
 Of these, only Norwitz was still with the company in mid-2008.

 By 2015 the company name was changed from RotorWay International to the RotorWay Helicopter Manufacturing Company by the new owners.

-In 2021 the company plant, designs and assets purchased by a new company, Rotor X Aircraft Manufacturing and RotorWay ceased business.
+In 2021 the company plant, designs and assets were purchased by a new company, Rotor X Aircraft Manufacturing, and RotorWay ceased business.

 History

 1960s

 In 1961, RotorWay's founder, B.J.
 Schramm, tested the company's first prototype, the Javelin.
 The Javelin used a 40 hp motorcycle engine, and was the forerunner of RotorWay's first production helicopter, the Scorpion, which was offered in 1967.

 The Scorpion, priced at $6,300 (not including the cost of the engine), was the first real kit helicopter on the market that flew.
 The Scorpion was intended for the sport-flying public, rather than the commercial market and this dictated the cost and weight of the aircraft.
 Originally, costs were intended to be under $10,000, but inflation changed that.
 The original Scorpion weighed between 1200 and 1300 pounds.
 It featured a standard gear reduction drive, a semi-articulated two-bladed rotor system, and a one-person capacity.